-The order Friday from CNIL comes more than a year after Europe's highest court ruled that people have the right to control what appears when their name is searched online.
+Its latest order came in response to the May 2014 ruling from Europe's highest court that people have the right to control what appears when their name is searched online.
 It is up to the data privacy regulators of each country to implement the EU-wide decisions.